nishantjr/masters-thesis/thesis.md

 \tableofcontents

-Background, then Nelson-Oppen

-1. Introduction (2-3 pages)
-2. Preliminaries (3-4 pages)
-   - Rewriting
-   - Maude
-   - MetaLevel
-3. Order Sorted Nelson Oppen as a Rewrite theory  (5-6 pages)
-4. OS NO in Maude's Meta LEvel (5-6 pages)
-5. Examples (5) (7-pages)
-6. Conclusion 2 pages

 <!--

-> If the reason is "Maude provides good high-level language for writing
+> If the reason is "Maude provides good high-level language for writing down mathematical
-> down mathematical algorithms", then perhaps interleaving code snippets
-> with the math makes sense (to show how they are structurally similar).
+> algorithms", then perhaps interleaving code snippets with the math makes sense (to show how they
-> If you can't massage the math to the point where it looks like the
+> are structurally similar).
+If you can't massage the math to the point where it looks like the
 > Maude, then maybe it's not as strong of a point.
-But yeah, that's the
-> biggest thing, is motivating the whole thing.
-The intro is a good
-> place for that.
-I would start by moving the SMT stuff into background,
-> and starting the Intro from scratch.
-Make an outline of how the whole
-> project progressed.
 >
+> But yeah, that's the biggest thing, is motivating the whole thing.
+The intro is a good place for
+> that.
+I would start by moving the SMT stuff into background, and starting the Intro from scratch.
+> Make an outline of how the whole project progressed.
+>
 > 1. We want more expressive theories in Maude.
-Algebra (equational
->     fragment of FOL) is already pretty damn good, but sometimes we
+Algebra (equational fragment of FOL) is already
->     want more of FOL.
+>     pretty damn good, but sometimes we want more of FOL.
-> 2. How can we make it so that fast algebraic decision procedures
+> 2. How can we make it so that fast algebraic decision procedures (unification, FVP), play nicely
->     (unification, FVP), play nicely with the non-algebraic stuff from
->     the rest of FOL?
+>     with the non-algebraic stuff from the rest of FOL?
 Answer is Nelson Oppen.
 > 3. How can we harness all this power in Maude?
-Fortunately rewriting
->     is reflective, so we can implement NO directly in Maude as a
+Fortunately rewriting is reflective, so we can
->     prototype, and go from there.
+>     implement NO directly in Maude as a prototype, and go from there.
 >
-> Maybe even insert some contexts about automated modelling/verification
-> for the math folks as point (0).
-Stuff like, "Rewriting logic is a
+> Maybe even insert some contexts about automated modelling/verification for the math folks as point
-> formalism for building rigorous rich models of systems and doing
+> (0).
+Stuff like, "Rewriting logic is a formalism for building rigorous rich models of systems and
-> automated model checking.
-This approach has successfully been applied
+> doing automated model checking.
+This approach has successfully been applied to prove many
-> to prove many properties of things ranging from biological systems
-> (cite Pathway Logic) to network protocols (cite Maude NPA/Fan's work)
+> properties of things ranging from biological systems (cite Pathway Logic) to network protocols
-> to concensus algorithms (cite Nobi's work), to programming languages
+> (cite Maude NPA/Fan's work) to concensus algorithms (cite Nobi's work), to programming languages
 > (cite early K papers).
-The model produces are Kripke structures over
+The model produces are Kripke structures over states which are terms in an
-> states which are terms in an order-sorted algebra."
+> order-sorted algebra."

 -->